d2s/Documentation/Docs/CopySingleFiles.md

-<h2>Copy single files or catalogs</h2>
+## Copy single files or catalogs

 Copy file and volume enables the user to select single file or catalogs for restore to a given local storage.
-The <b>source</b> for copy is the selected row in Execute view.
+The **source** for copy is the selected row in Execute view.
 Pressing select button starts the job to collect list of files and catalogs stored on remote server.

 <table align="center" cellpadding="0" cellspacing="0" class="tr-caption-container" style="margin-left: auto; margin-right: auto; text-align: center;">
 <tbody>